markteehan/ksqdb-jmx-monitoring/README.md

 This demo uses a public dataset GDELT.
 The data endpoint publishes a CSV file every fifteen minutes with one CSV line for a news story that was published online, during the last 15 minutes.
 The file does not contain the news story itsef; rather it contains metadata about the new story: such as the URL, various categorizations (type, country, etc), lat/long of the principal actors, an AI estimation of the tone of the story, among others.
 In total each line contains a total of 61 attributes for each story.
 There are typically 3000-10000 stories records every fifteen minutes; millions per day; and billions downloadable as CSVs online.

 ![ KSQL Topology ](images/topology.png)
+Note - this KSQL Topology is rarely 100% correct as it is refreshed infrequently.

 ```
+Note - this KSQL Topology is rarely 100% correct as it is refreshed infrequently.

 It consists of:
    docker-compose.yml - docker compose yaml for all containers
                 runme - a shell script to initialize all objects, load data and create the streaming pipeline